 Established in 2006 N5T is based on Nordic values and a common mission to serve the society through technological and scientific development and the education of high class engineers.
 The goal of the alliance is to utilize shared and complementary strengths and create synergy within education, research and innovation.
-Thus is done by the establishment of joint international Masters programmes, shared recognition of bachelors degrees, mutual learning and peer evaluation activities as well as network activities to stimulate collaboration in research and education.
+This is done by joint international Masters programmes, shared recognition of bachelors degrees, mutual learning and peer evaluation activities as well as network activities to stimulate collaboration in research, education and innovation.

 Detailed information on Aalto University's activities with N5T can be found from - N5T pages for Aalto Internal Actors

 Ilkka Niemelä, President